Charleston Family Lawyer

 Working With a Guardian ad Litem (GAL)

 When spouses cannot agree on custody, the court typically appoints a guardian ad litem (GAL) to help the judge decide.
 The GAL might be an attorney or a specially trained person who has experience with children, such as a social worker or teacher.
 The GAL interviews the parents and children, visits your homes, and might observe the children with each of you, then makes written recommendations to the judge.
-A family attorney from Geel & Gentry, LLC could coach you on what to expect from a Mount Pleasant GAL and how best to interact with them.
+A family attorney from Geel & Gentry, LLC could coach you on what to expect from a Charleston GAL and how best to interact with them.

 Dealing With Financial Issues